cvxgrp/cvxrisk/README.md

 Note that factor risk models work with weights for the assets but also with weights for the factors.
-To stay flexible we are applying thiS `**kwargs` pattern to the function above.
+To stay flexible we are applying the `**kwargs` pattern to the function above.

 ## A first example